ZL-Audio/ZLSplitter/README.md

 ## License

 ZLSplitter is licensed under AGPLv3, as found in the [LICENSE.md](LICENSE.md) file.
+However, the [logo of ZL Audio](assets/zlaudio.svg) and the [logo of ZL Equalizer](assets/logo.svg) are not covered by this license.

 Copyright (c) 2024 - [zsliu98](https://github.com/zsliu98)